wszczawinski/BookTrackerApi/readme.md

 - 🔐 GitHub OAuth authentication
 - 📚 Add books with title, author, ISBN, or OLID
 - 📈 Track reading progress (percent or pages)
-- ✅ Mark books as started, in-progress, or finished
+- ✅ Mark books as want-to-read, in-progress, or completed
 - 🔗 Automatically link to OpenLibrary for book covers and detail pages
 - 🐳 Dockerized for self-hosted deployment
 - 📄 OpenAPI docs auto-generated via FastAPI

 ## 📦 Tech Stack